PIPE

 Questions About PIPE?

-Answers to many commonly asked questions about PIPE can be found in PIPE FAQ's.
-If you have additional questions, please contact The College:
+Answers to many commonly asked questions about PIPE can be found here.
+If you have additional questions, please contact Nathan Zastrow at The College: 312.938.8840, ext 16, or nathan@acpsych.org.

-The American Board of Psychiatry and Neurology has reviewed PIPE and has approved it as part of a comprehensive lifelong learning program, which is mandated by the ABMS as a necessary component of maintenance of certification.
+The American Board of Psychiatry and Neurology has reviewed the Psychiatrists In-Practice Examination (PIPE) and has approved this activity as part of a comprehensive Self-Assessment activity, which is mandated by the ABMS as a necessary component of Continuing Certification.

 CME Accreditation